mattfninetyone/stack-queue/README.md

             - Test that pop removes and returns the last item added to the stack.
             - Test that you can look at the top item of the stack without removing it.
             - Test that is_empty returns True when the stack is empty and False otherwise.

         - Additional Stack Tests:
             - Test that adding multiple items works correctly.
             - Tests that the array resizes correctly when the stack exceeds its initial capacity.
-            - Test that popping or peeking at an empty stack raises an ValueError.
+            - Test that popping or peeking at an empty stack raises a ValueError.
-            - Test that the stack can store different data types (e.g., integers, strings).
             - Tests that the stack cannot store a mix of data types.
             - Test that peek maintains idempotency (multiple calls return the same result without modifying the stack).